hannaford71083/SignalRChatRoom/SignalRChat/ReadMe.txt

   * Implement ability to do this (simple as possible, is it possible to use a library, think about possible future use)

 - Ability to output errors to user (not fully implemented )
+- Still a bit unpredictable seems to show 2 instances of user on first login (temp solution found)